 You are not required to provide employee health insurance, however there are financial and retention advantages to contributing some or all of your employee’s health insurance premium.
 HWS is happy to discuss this with you.

 Michigan defers to the FLSA, which requires that all domestics, excluding companions, be paid at no less than the greater of the state or federal minimum wage.

-Michigan minimum wage is $9.65/hr, but only applies if you have 2 or more employees.
-If you have only one employee, federal minimum wage rate applies, and minimum wage is $7.25/hr.
+Michigan minimum wage is $13.03/hr, but only applies if you have 2 or more employees.

 All live-out workers are to be paid an overtime differential of 1.5 times the hourly wage for hours over 40 in a work week.
 Live-in domestics, again excluding companions, must be paid their hourly wage for all hours worked, without an overtime differential.
 Overtime or premium pay is not required for hours worked in excess of 8 per day or on weekends or holidays.

 Paid Time Off